Git code synchronization and merge

 Step 1: Prepare resources and network

-Code synchronization tasks use a Serverless resource group for execution and require network access to your Git repository and OSS.
+Code synchronization tasks run on a serverless resource group and require network access to your Git repository and OSS.

-• Prepare a DataWorks Serverless resource group and attach it to the target workspace.
+• Prepare a DataWorks serverless resource group and bind it to the target workspace.

 • Ensure that the resource group can access the SSH port of the Git server.
 Only port 22 is supported.

-• Public Git repository (for example, Apsara DevOps CodeUp or GitHub.com): Configure a NAT Gateway and an EIP for the resource group's VPC to enable public network access.
+• Public Git repository (for example, Alibaba Cloud DevOps CodeUp or GitHub.com): Configure a NAT Gateway and an EIP for the resource group's VPC to enable public network access.

-• Private Git repository: Ensure that your resource group and Git server can communicate over the private network (VPC).
+• Private Git repository: Ensure that the resource group and the Git server can communicate over the private network (VPC).
 For more information, see VPC peering connection.

 2. Prepare an OSS data source.
-The code synchronization feature uses OSS for temporary storage.
+Code Sync uses OSS for temporary storage.

-• On the Data Source Management page of your DataWorks workspace, create an OSS data source for the bucket.
+• On the Data Source Management page of your DataWorks workspace, create an OSS data source that points to the bucket.

 Note